Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Must be released by the presynaptic axon terminal upon stimulation.
   - Must produce a response in the postsynaptic cell that mimics the response produced by the release of neurotransmitter from the presynaptic neuron.
 - Two main techniques to determine where a neurotransmitter is synthesized
-  - *Immunocytochemistry*: use colorized antibodies to bind to neurotransmitters to see them.
+  - *Immunocytochemistry*: using colorized antibodies to bind to neurotransmitters to see them.
-  - *In situ hybridization*: use a synthetic probe to bind to specific mRNA to see them.
+  - *In situ hybridization*: using a synthetic probe to bind to specific mRNA to see them.
 - Most regions of the CNS use different neurotransmitters.
 - Usually, no two neurotransmitters bind to the same receptor however, one neurotransmitter can bind to many different receptors.
-- Receptor subtype: the different receptors a neurotransmitter binds to.
+- *Receptor subtype*: the different receptors a neurotransmitter binds to.
 - E.g. ACh binds to both receptors in skeletal muscles and in heart muscles.
-- Dale’s principle: a neuron only has one neurotransmitter.
+- *Dale’s principle*: a neuron only has one neurotransmitter.
 - Dale’s principle is usually violated by peptide neurotransmitters.
-- Co-transmitters: when two or more transmitters are released from one nerve terminal.
+- *Co-transmitters*: when two or more transmitters are released from one nerve terminal.
 - E.g. GABA and glycine.
 - However, most neurons seem to release only a single amino acid/amine transmitter.
 - Glutamate (Glu), glycine (Gly), and gamma-aminobutyric acid (GABA) are the main neurotransmitters at most CNS synapses.
 - Interestingly, ATP is also a neurotransmitter.
-- Retrograde signaling: when communication occurs from the postsynaptic neuron to the presynaptic neuron.
+- *Retrograde signaling*: when communication occurs from the postsynaptic neuron to the presynaptic neuron.
-- Endocannabinoids: a retrograde messenger that serves as a kind of feedback system.
+- *Endocannabinoids*: a retrograde messenger that serves as a kind of feedback system.
 - A receptor can be selective for both a neurotransmitter and membrane potential which has a significant impact on synaptic integration.
 - E.g. NMDA-gated channel.
 ![Figure 6.21]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure6-21.png" | absolute_url }})